Table of Contents

 In fact, I did.

-Story time: it was a few years ago (though it feels like yesterday) and my wife had just lost her job and we’d just had twins – which put us at three kids under three.
+Story time: it was a few years ago (though it feels like yesterday) and my wife had just been made redundant (thanks Credit Crunch) and we’d just had twins – so we three kids under three.

-There was a lot of lying on the floor, crying, and napping in that first year – and I’m not talking about the kids!
+There was a lot of lying on the floor, crying, and sleeping in that first year – at least the kids were well behaved.

-In all seriousness, that’s a lot of stuff to happen – but it’s standard life stuff that made me realise how important having back-up for my income is.
+In all seriousness, that’s a lot of stuff to happen – but it’s standard life stuff that made me realise how important having back-up for my income is especially as I was the sole earner.

 So, I pulled the trigger and got Income Protection.